-There were five landing sites for the allied troupes on D-Day, Tuesday June 6, 1944.
-The Normandy Beach landing sites were Tanks, Utah Beach, Pointe du Hoc, Omaha Beach, Gold Beach, Juno Beach and Sword Beach.
-The German army fortified area at Pointe du Hoc was the highest point between the American sector landings at Utah Beach to the west and Omaha Beach to the east and was the target of the US Rangers.
-They scaled the cliff using ropes, ladders, and grapples while under heavy enemy fire.
+There were five landing sites for the allied troupes on D-Day, Tuesday, June 6, 1944.
+The Normandy Beach landing sites were Tanks, Utah Beach, Pointe du Hoc, Omaha Beach, Gold Beach, Juno Beach, and Sword Beach.
+The German army fortified area at Pointe du Hoc was the highest point between the American sector landings at Utah Beach to the west and Omaha Beach to the east and the US Rangers’ target.
+They scaled the cliff using ropes, ladders and grapples while under heavy enemy fire.

-Through many causalities, they made it to the top, won the battle but found that the large guns that they were capturing had previously been moved.
+They made it to the top through many causalities, won the battle, but found that the large guns they were capturing had previously been moved.

 Les Perruques, La Martiniere and Foucher Farm.
 The latter, Fouchers’ Farm was destroyed by naval shelling from the USS Shubrick (DD-639 a Gleaves-class destroyer, the fourth ship of the United States Navy to be named for Rear Admiral William B. Shubrick) on 7 June 1944.